 - University of Calgary

 - Dalhousie University

 The Canada Council administers the Killam funds privately, not as part of the Council’s public mandate in the arts.
 There are two programs, open to scholars from all Canadian universities:

-The Killam Prizes.
+Killam Prizes.
 Worth $100,000 each, one is awarded annually in the following fields: Health Sciences, Natural Sciences, Engineering, Social Sciences and Humanities.
 They are presented at Rideau Hall by the Governor General.
-The only Killam awards open to Canadians only, the Canada Council Killam Prizes are sometimes referred to as “Canada’s Nobel Prizes” and are the leading Prizes in these fields.
+The only Killam awards open to Canadians only, the Canada Council Killam Prizes are sometimes referred to as “Canada’s Nobel Prizes” and are the leading prizes in these fields.

 Killam Research Fellowships.
 These awards allow professors two-years of uninterrupted release time from academic duties to conduct a complex piece of research or write a scholarly text.